- Increase investment in anti-racism and diversity education through internal lectures and training workshops

 - Build upon our existing Discovery Studio programming to create educational opportunities for K-12 students from underrepresented backgrounds in the design profession

 - Expand mentoring across all offices to middle school and high school students in under-served communities.

 - Cultivate broader and closer relationships with WBE/MBE companies

-- Seek to partner with BIPOC-owned firms and team with diverse community engagement specialists for projects.
+- Partner with community engagement specialists for applicable projects.

 - Increase equitable design solutions in our cities and communities to create positive experiences for communities that suffer from racial or social injustice.

 - Emphasize equitable design practices and challenge systemic inequities through environmental and design justice.

 - Promote community-based design practices that incorporate empathy and celebrating history of place.